Ehaskell12/Hello-World/README.md

 finish 13 week cours April

-Phase 3 - starting in April
+Phase 3 - starting in April of 2019

 Start hunting of a full time IOS developer Job in Dallas TX.